celestehorgan/atomic-writing/composing.md

 In Atomic Writing, atoms (Content blocks) are always human-readable content.
 To the extent possible, we seperate writing from presentation.

-However, in most modern web application architectures, presentation and content aren't
+However, in most modern web application architectures, presentation and content aren't seperated.
+Moreover, it's a misleading idea to think that content and presentation are _ever_ entirely seperate: Bulleted lists, headings, and tables are examples of presentation-in-content.

+What can (and should) be seperated

 ## Presentation layers, design systems, and Styled React components